-5. Vice Chancellor for Academic Affairs
+5. Executive Vice President for Academic Affairs and Provost

-It shall be the responsibility of the chancellor to take the initiative in the process of selecting a vice chancellor.
+It shall be the responsibility of the President-Chancellor to take the initiative in the process of selecting an Executive Vice President and Provost.

-To assist him/her, he/she shall appoint a search and advisory committee of nine (9) persons, including at least four (4) members of the faculty (chosen in consultation with faculty organizations) who do not hold administrative positions.
+To assist him/her, he/she shall appoint a search and advisory committee of nine (9) persons, including at least four (4) members appointed by the Faculty Senate who do not hold administrative positions.

-The chancellor shall review the committee's written recommendations to him/her, make his/her assessment of the nominees or applicants recommended by the committee, and in turn he/she shall make his/her written recommendation to the president.
+The President-Chancellor shall review the committee's written recommendations to him/her, make his/her assessment of the nominees or applicants recommended by the committee, and in turn he/she shall make his/her written recommendation to the president.